Neocreb/frontend-eloity-unified-ecosys/PLATFORM_AUDIT_REPORT.md

 # 🔍 PLATFORM AUDIT REPORT
 ## Comprehensive Analysis of Incomplete Features & Missing Components

-> **Complete audit of the Softchat platform to identify all incomplete features, missing components, and potential issues before real-time API integration**
+> **Complete audit of the Eloity platform to identify all incomplete features, missing components, and potential issues before real-time API integration**

 ---